ianbzc/techs/README.md

-In this repo, I list some techs I have used in my two recents projects and share some technical details in regards to how I have used them.
+In this repo, I list some techs I have used in my two recent projects and share some technical details in regard to how I have used them.

 # CI/CD Pipeline in My Project